International

 Two Bravais classes belong to the same lattice system if the corresponding Bravais arithmetic crystal classes belong to the same holohedry.

-More precisely, two space groups [\cal G] and [{\cal G}'] belong to the same lattice system if the point groups [{\cal P}] and [{\cal P}'] are contained in Bravais groups [{\cal B}] and [{\cal B}'], respectively, such that [{\cal B}] and [{\cal B}'] belong to the same holohedry and such that [{\cal P}], [{\cal P}'], [{\cal B}] and [{\cal B}'] all have spaces of metric tensors of the same dimension.
+More precisely, two space groups Mathematical symbol and Mathematical symbol belong to the same lattice system if the point groups Mathematical symbol and Mathematical symbol are contained in Bravais groups Mathematical symbol and Mathematical symbol, respectively, such that Mathematical symbol and Mathematical symbol belong to the same holohedry and such that Mathematical symbol, Mathematical symbol, Mathematical symbol and Mathematical symbol all have spaces of metric tensors of the same dimension.

 Every lattice system contains the lattices of precisely one holohedry and a holohedry determines a unique lattice system, containing the lattices of the Bravais arithmetic crystal classes in the holohedry.
 Therefore, there is a one-to-one correspondence between holohedries and lattice systems.
 There are four lattice systems in dimension 2 and seven lattice systems in dimension 3.
-The lattice systems in three-dimensional space are displayed in Table 1.3.4.1[link].
+The lattice systems in three-dimensional space are displayed in Table 1.3.4.1link to table.
 Along with the name of each lattice system, the Bravais types of lattices contained in it and the corresponding holohedry are given.

 Table 1.3.4.1| top | pdf |